Skip to main content

 return yaml.safe_load(f)

-However, this will fail.
-The code depends on the working directory of the process loading your dags, since you do not have any direct control over this it's best not to depend on it.
+Unfortunately, this will fail.
+The code depends on the working directory of the process loading your DAGs, but as you do not have any direct control over this, it's best not to depend on it.

 import yaml